Semiconductors

 South Korea Establishes Task Force To Respond To EU PFAS Restriction Plan

-South Korea has established a joint government-industry task force to coordinate a strategic response to the EU’s proposed PFAS phase-out.
-This move signals a shift toward state-backed PFAS substitution and proactive trade diplomacy to safeguard critical semiconductor, battery, and automotive supply chains.
+South Korea has established a joint government-industry task force to coordinate a strategic response to the EU's impending PFAS restrictions.
+This initiative signals intensified state support for PFAS substitution and proactive trade diplomacy to protect critical semiconductor, battery, and automotive supply chains.

 EU Council Working Paper Presents Joint Communication on Strengthening Economic Security